eduk8s-tests/lab-tkg-aws-installer/workshop/content/deleting-the-clusters/02-delete-services-cluster.md

 session: 1
 ```

-To double check it has been deleted you can run:
+If deletion hadn't been immediate, you can double check it has now been deleted by running:

 ```execute-1
 kubectl get app harbor -n tanzu-system-registry